Recipes : Salads

 4 cups watermelon, cut into bite size chunks or cubes

 2 cups, about 1/2 pound tomatillos, husks removed, thoroughly rinsed, quartered and thinly sliced

-2/3 cup, about 3 oz mild feta or queso fresco, crumbled or cut into small dice
+2/3 cup, about 3 ounces mild feta or queso fresco, crumbled or cut into small dice

-1 tbsp fresh mint leaves, about 5 to 6, chopped
+1 tablespoon fresh mint leaves, about 5 to 6, chopped

 Place the watermelon cubes and tomatillo slices in a large bowl.

 In a small bowl, add the chopped mint and jalapeno.
 Squeeze the fresh lime juice on top, stir in the vinegar, sprinkle the salt and mix.
 Pour the olive oil and vegetable oil, and mix with a whisk or fork until well emulsified.

 Pour the vinaigrette on top of the watermelon and tomatillos, toss well and sprinkle the cheese on top.